TomocuPy: efficient GPU-based tomographic reconstruction with asynchronous data processing: Performance and accuracy analysis

 Tomographic projections were acquired in fly scanning mode, while the sample was continuously rotated for a 180 degrees interval.
 In total 2048 projections of the size 2048$\times$2048 (cropped field of view for the detector) were collected with 0.05~s exposure time per projection, yielding 1.7~min total acquisition time.
 The reconstruction procedure was performed by using 3 reconstruction algorithms implemented in TomocuPy, and by using Gridrec method from TomoPy (with TomoPy-cli interface for data pre-processing and transfers): \begin{itemize} \item FourierRec - Fourier-based method with exponential-function interpolation in the frequency domain~\cite{beylkin1998applications}, computational complexity $\mathcal{O}(N^3\log N)$ \item LpRec - Log-polar-based method with cubic interpolation in the space domain \cite{andersson2016fast}, computational complexity $\mathcal{O}(N^3\log N)$ \item LineRec - Direct discretization of the line integral with linear interpolation for computing backprojection, computational complexity $\mathcal{O}(N^4)$ \item Gridrec - TomoPy implementation of the Fourier-based method~\cite{Dowd:99}, computational complexity $\mathcal{O}(N^3\log N)$ \end{itemize} where the computational complexity is calculated assuming the number of projection angles, and the object size in each dimension are of the order of $N$.
 All methods employed the commonly-used Parzen filter for implementing filtered backprojection.

 Figure~\ref{fig:diff_fp32_16} presents a comparison for reconstructions using TomocuPy (FourierRec, LpRec, LineRec) with 32 and 16-bit floating-point arithmetic.
 Each image shows one reconstructed slice using different methods, together with insets showing 10x zoom-in to the region marked with the black rectangle.
 Visually, reconstructions for FP32 and FP16 look the same.
 The right part of the figure shows the difference between them, so as calculated Structural Similarity Index (SSIM)~\cite{wang2004image} quantifying image quality degradation.
 SSIM is higher than 0.93 for all methods, which confirms high quality of FP16 results.
 Note that the data were collected in 12-bit precision, i.e. in maximum precision for most of tomographic detectors used in fast imaging.
-We therefore can conclude that 16-bit arithmetic is enough for processing tomographic data, and all reconstructed volumes can be stored with using twice lower amount of memory.
+For additional confirmation, we checked accuracy with 16-bit synthetic Shepp-Logan phantom datasets generated as described in Section~7 from \cite{andersson2016fast}.
+The results confirmed that the error of FP16 computations is negligible compared to FP32.
+We therefore can conclude that 16-bit arithmetic is enough for processing tomographic data, and all reconstructed volumes can be stored using twice lower amount of memory.